sebadob/hiqlite/README.md

 ## Performance

 I added a [bench example](https://github.com/sebadob/hiqlite/tree/main/examples/bench) for easy testing on different hardware and setups.
-This example is very simple and it mostly cares about `INSERT` performance, since this is usually the bottleneck with Raft, because of 2 RTTs for each write by design.
+This example is very simple and it mostly cares about `INSERT` performance, which is usually the bottleneck when using Raft, because of 2 network round-trips for each write by design.

 The performance can vary quite a bit, depending on your setup and hardware, of course.
 Even though the project is in an early state, I already put quite a bit of work in optimizing latency and throughput and I would say, it will be able